 While this level of turnover was caused by exceptional circumstances, the aftermath has created new challenges in terms of hiring and retention in restaurants and other hospitality businesses across the globe.
 When staff are constantly coming and going, restaurants are left with the expensive problem of replacing employees.
 With a transient workforce, team culture, employee engagement and performance all suffer.

-But knowledge is power when it comes to curbing a high restaurant turnover rate.
+But not everything is doom and gloom—knowledge is power when it comes to curbing a high restaurant turnover rate.

-When you know your employee turnover, you can control it better.
+It’s time to tackle turnover head on.
+When you know your employee turnover rate, you can control it better.
 This guide to restaurant turnover will give you the scoop on: